LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/reporting/m-files-event-log/index.rst

       where eventdate > '2021-12-08 06:24:35.680' --and cte.ID between 40461735 and 40461740
       --GROUP BY cte.ID, EventType, cte2.ProcessStart, cte2.ProcessEnd
       ;

+For further examples see  :download:`working with the event log <17.101.Export and use M-Files event log.sql>`

 .. |image0| image:: img_1.jpg
 .. |image1| image:: img_2.jpg